emotional-toys/RAM7400/README.md

 ![pinid](/images/7400-pinid.jpg)

 All inputs are being used, so pulldowns are _not_ necessary.
+The first-pass of wiring connections is in the following.

 ![wiring-block-01](/images/wiring-block-01.jpg)